-- 51. Data on care experience is collected for entrants on the DDB Student Record.46 See IPCARELEAVER. - 52.
+- 54. Data on care experience is collected for entrants on the DDB Student Record.
+See IPCARELEAVER. - 55.
 For English providers, care experience can be recorded as one of two categories.
 First, data is recorded as part of the UCAS application via student self-disclosure.
 Providers are then able to verify care status and, where they confirm the student was in care, this is recorded as a different category that takes precedence over the UCAS category.
 Providers can choose to what extent they verify care status and they may use different verification criteria.
-For the purposes of this analysis these two categories are combined into one called 'care experienced'. - 53.
-The use of care experience data has previously been assessed against the OfS data quality framework.
-Population and year coverage restrictions applied to this characteristic as a result of this assessment are detailed in Table 1 and Table 2.
+For the purposes of this analysis these two categories are combined into one called 'care experienced'. - 56.
+Population and year coverage restrictions applied to care experience data are detailed in Table 1 and Table 2.